urakubo/Dojo-standalone/README.md

 ## Resolved problems:

+180817) The following mismatch occurs only on Python2.7.

-180817) The software package for Windows10/64bit provides limited functionality.
+The software package for Windows10/64bit provides limited functionality.
 This is due to unresolved miscommunication between pyinstaller and skimage (used for superpixelization and connected components).
 I will use CV2 instead in future.

 https://github.com/pyinstaller/pyinstaller/issues/3473